 I am in heaven.
 I just made a big batch of these Whole 30 Potato Wedges with Ranch Dressing and it felt like such a delicious, decadent treat!
 Crispy home fries dipped in yummy, creamy, herby ranch…life is good!

 I used medium size russet potatoes for this photo, and they are my husband’s favorite.
-BUT I frequently use sweet potatoes because they are my favorite and because my food sensitivity test showed a reaction white.
+BUT I frequently use sweet potatoes because they are my favorite.
 A combination of sweet and white keeps us both happy!
 These fries are so easy to make, simply: cut potatoes into wedges, drizzle with olive oil, sprinkle with sea salt and pepper and roast in the oven.
 The key to getting crispy taters is a really hot oven and placing close to the heating element.
 Crispy perfection!

 Who doesn’t love ranch dressing on a salad or for dipping?
 Unfortunately most store bought brands are loaded with